cy-goh/orbslam_height_scale/README.md

 ## Issues/TODO
 - The computation (especially findHomography) takes quite some time (0.5 second).
+    - On a second thought, I don't think the findHomography cause the time to spike to 0.5 seconds.
+Can further investigate on this matter.
 - (Almost) no refinement has been done.
 - Scale correction is still wrong
 - Haven't handle case when findHomography failed